davidmcbee/improbable_beef/README.md

 	*  Gathers the data and assigns it to various parts of the html
 	* The buildMetadata function reads the data and fills the Test Subject IS selector and the Demographic Info panel.
 	* The buildCharts function filters the data to display the correct data in each of the three graphs.
 		* the bubble chart shows the bacteria ID and the number of those samples.
-By hovering over a particular bubble, which is sized proportionally to the number of sample, one can see the OTU_ID, the number of samples and the text stating what those bacteria samples are.
+By hovering over a particular bubble, which is sized proportionally to the number of 			samples.
+One can see the OTU_ID, the number of samples and the text stating what those bacteria samples are.
 		* The bar chart shows the OTU_IDs and the number of samples of that bacteria horizontally in a descending order.
 		* The gauge chart shows how many times that person cleans their belly button per week.
 		* There is also a options changed function that initiates the changes once  user selects a particular ID.

 ## Other Modifications
 In addition to the base product the following was modified: